LeeMorinUCF/QMB6912S23/demo_05/Multivariate_Graphs/README.md

-And because, when graphing in R, enough is never enough, you can color code the plots by a specified category, in this cae separated by number of cylinders.
+And because, when graphing in R, enough is never enough, you can color code the plots by a specified category, in this case, separated by number of cylinders.
 ```R
 scatterplotMatrix(~ mpg + disp + drat + wt | cyl, data=mtcars, spread=FALSE,
     main="Scatterplot Matrix via car package", diagonal="histogram")